antvis/G6/docs/api/CustomItem.en.md

 order: 10
 ---

-This document shows the functions that should be implemented or rewrited when custom nodes by `G6.registerNode` or custom edges by `G6.registerEdge`.
+This document shows the functions that should be implemented or overrode when custom nodes by `G6.registerNode` or custom edges by `G6.registerEdge`.

 ## Usage